 The colleges of Riverside Community College District offer a comprehensive program of support services to students with a documented disability.
 Students who have an acquired brain injury, physical disabilities, hearing impairments, learning disabilities, developmental disabilities, psychological disabilities, other health impairments, and temporary disabilities are eligible for the services which are provided according to individual need.
-For more information contact (951) 571-6138.
+For more information contact the Norco College Disability Center at (951) 372-7070 or TDD (951) 372-7010.